 Its usability may be more impressive.
 They have been able to detect nerve agents on a variety of surfaces, from steel to fruit.
 Even better, the gloves are faster and cheaper than many test kits available today.
 One of the best parts is that the researchers have called it a wearable “lab-on-a-glove” 🔬.

 The results of a 5-year clinical trial are in, and it involves 695 brain cancer patients.
 A new and very expensive brain cancer treatment has doubled five-year survival rates.
 It has been more than 10 years since any form of treatment has shown such promising results.

 The patients wear an electrical skull cap that zaps cancer cells trying to grow in their brain.
 The Optune

 sends alternating, intermediate-frequency electrical fields that disrupt cell division, and is fatal to the cells involved.
 Since most of the dividing cells in the brain are cancer cells, the treatment is ideally more harmful to the tumors, rather than the brain itself.

 We now have a new record for a company mass tagging employees with chip implants.
 If it sounds fun, it is!
 The implanted at this co-working space love it so much, they host parties for those willing to join them.
 This microchip technology is by no means new technology.
 More than 25% of U.S. dog owners pay roughly $50-$80 to implant similar microchips into their pets.

 Epicenter is a Swedish startup hub offering the optional implants to employees and co-workers.
-In their office space you only need to swipe you chip implanted hand to open doors, log into printers, and even buy snacks.
+In their office space, you only need to swipe your chip implanted hand to open doors, log into printers, and even buy snacks.
 So far over 150 workers are enjoying the convenience, the largest recorded so far.
 Over the past year, stories have emerged of people implanting chips to store personal data, digital currency, and much more.

 …let’s end with some beautifully designed technology